Common Tree Problems

 Dead branches.
 Dead branches present a risk of falling, are unsightly, permit decay to enter the tree, and serve no useful purpose to the tree.
 They should be promptly removed.

 Fungus and mushrooms.
 Fungus and mushrooms growing on a tree or around the base of a tree are signs of decaying or rotting wood or roots.
 When a tree’s roots decay or rot, the tree is dying.
 As the roots weaken, the tree loses support and is more likely to fall or split.
 If the problem is identified early enough, a knowledgeable professional tree service may be able to save the tree.

 Dead trees.
 Because dead trees do not sprout leaves, they are easily identified in the spring.
-A dead tree should be removed promptly, especially if it is in an area where it could inflict damage or injure someone if it fell.
+A dead tree should be removed promptly, especially if it could inflict damage or injure someone if it fell.
 In fact, dead tree removal is the most common tree service job.

 Missing bark.
 Bark is a protective portion of the tree, so large areas of missing bark indicate a sick tree, and they can lead to insect infestation.